fullstack412/AWS-serverless-starter/README.md

-# AWS Lambda in TypeScript
+# Serverless Starter - AWS Lambda in TypeScript

+## This repo has been forked from [github](https://github.com/balassy/aws-lambda-typescript) and has been customised to fit the needs of Tapendium

 This sample uses the [Serverless Application Framework](https://serverless.com/) to implement an AWS Lambda function in TypeScript, deploy it via CloudFormation, and publish it through API Gateway.